 Configure AWS Cloud

-To manage access to your AWS Cloud Environment via strongDM, you will need to have an AWS Access Key ID and AWS Secret Access Key prepared.
-The scope of this key will determine which AWS CLI commands your Users will be able to execute through strongDM, so consider that when generating the key.
+To manage access to your AWS cloud environment via strongDM, you must have an AWS Access Key ID and AWS Secret Access Key prepared.
+The scope of this key determines which AWS CLI commands your users can execute through strongDM, so consider that when generating the key.

-Once you have your AWS key, you can set up a Cloud resource in the strongDM Admin UI.
-Users will also need to have the strongDM GUI and the AWS CLI installed to access the Cloud resource.
+Once you have your AWS key, you can set up a cloud resource in the strongDM Admin UI.
+Users also need to have strongDM Desktop and the AWS CLI installed to access the cloud resource.

-To set up your AWS Cloud in strongDM, go to Admin UI > Clouds > Add Cloud and click the Add Cloud button.
+To set up your AWS cloud in strongDM, go to Admin UI > Infrastructure > Clouds and click Add cloud.

 - Access Key ID